End of Year 6 Expectations

 By the time children leave Whiteheath, they will have gained key knowledge and skills in the three main areas of the computing curriculum:

-- Computer Science: The study of the hardware, software, networking and processes that give life to a machine to enable it to perform complicated tasks and actions such as coding a Math’s quiz and a platform game.
+- Computer Science: The study of the hardware, software, networking and processes that give life to a machine to enable it to perform complicated tasks and actions such as coding a Mircobit and debugging a program.

 - Information technology: Select, use and combine a variety of software (including internet services) on a range of digital devices to design and create content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information.

 - Digital literacy: Learning to use technology appropriately and responsibly to survive and thrive in the digital world.
-It is at the forefront of all lessons and is embedded through class assemblies and e-safety days throughout the year.
+It is at the forefront of all lessons and is embedded through whole school assemblies, Safer Internet Day and learning about how to keep safe in PSHE.